ogorton/ogorton.github.io/README.md

 A library of functions for computation of Wigner 3-j, 6-j and 9-j symbols, written in modern Fortran.

 ### [DMFortFactor](https://github.com/ogorton/dmfortfactor)
 A fast Fortran code for WIMP-nucleus form factors and differential event rate spectra.
+Written in modern Fortan with an optional Python interface.
+Parallel execution with OpenMP.

 ## Awards
 <a name="awards"></a>